Meet our Team

 MY PRACTICE

-I am a New York State psychotherapist with over ten years of experience providing coaching, counseling, and psychological treatment to adults of all ages.
-I work with individuals navigating anxiety, depression, life transitions, grief, relationship conflicts, existential questions, and mental illness.
+I am a New York State psychotherapist with over ten years’ experience providing coaching, counseling, and psychological treatment to adults of all ages.
+I work with individuals navigating anxiety, depression, relationship conflicts, life transitions, mental illness, and existential concerns.

 I also specialize in trauma—especially complex trauma and trauma-related disorders that can leave you feeling disconnected from yourself and others.

 Before becoming a clinician, I was a professor of philosophy at a research university.
-My approach is shaped by a deep understanding of the world’s philosophical traditions—Eastern and Western—and I bring that lens to my therapeutic work.
-I strive to bridge cultural and religious divides with respect, curiosity, and a deep regard for our shared humanity.
+My approach is thus shaped by a deep understanding of the world’s philosophical traditions, both Eastern and Western.
+I bring those lenses to my therapeutic work, along with a profound respect for human differences and our shared humanity.

-If you’re considering therapy, I encourage you to take that first step and reach out.
+If you’re considering therapy, I encourage you to take that first step and reach out today.

 THERAPY APPROACHES